4-6 Characters of Levels 8-9

 This being an adventure-review, the following contains SPOILERS.
 Potential players may wish to jump to the conclusion.

-Daenyr has been gone for more than 3000 years – the nasty vampire’s erstwhile temple of darkness has fallen to ruin and all’d be well.
+Daenyr has been gone for more than 3500 years – the nasty vampire’s erstwhile temple of darkness has fallen to ruin and all’d be well.
 Until a cult of deranged vampires and cultists have re-entered the temple and begun engaging in their dread rites – so, it’s mop-up time!
-Surprisingly, the hyperlinked statblocks do sport a nice modification for a fallen holy warrior and Daenyr himself – so yes, it’s time to end these undead once and for all.
+Hyperlink-wise, we have two instances of a hyperlink missing (of all things, one’s for the BBEG) and opposition-wise, the 5E-conversion uses cult fanatics, mummies and vampire spawn – no individual modifications this time around.
+Skill-check wise, we use Investigation and Perception…the basics and I’m really wondering why there’s not chance to unearth info via Intelligence (Religion), given the theme of the dungeon.

 Editing and formatting are very good, I noticed no significant glitches.
 Layout adheres to a beautiful 2-column full-color standard and the pdf comes sans bookmarks, but needs none at this length.
 Cartography is full color and surprisingly good for such an inexpensive pdf, but there is no key-less version of the map to print out and hand to your players.
 The pdf does sport one nice piece of original full-color art – kudos!